sehooni/NutriPharmAI/README.md

 ## Installation method
 You have to build the conda enviroment.
 After clone the repository, please make the conda enviroment by Anaconda.

+> $ conda create -n 'env_name' python==3.10.14

+> $ conda activate 'env_name'

+> $ pip install gradio
+- because of module version conflict, pleas install after create conda enviroment!
+Although, there will be some error, it works well.
+So don't be worry about it.   (updatad in 24.08.22)

-> $ conda env create -f enviroment.yml
+~~> $ conda env create -f enviroment.yml~~

 ## Usage Instruction
 1. If you want to use this tool, you have to need 4 of api keys.